Alumnus Believes in Healing Power of Hypnosis

 By: Damon Markiewicz

-“My motivation is really about helping people, and that’s a part of me that motivates me the most,” explained Sadlier.
+“My motivation is really about helping people, and that’s the part of me that motivates me the most,” explained Sadlier.
 “Through hypnosis, I help people make changes in themselves and in their lives that enable them to achieve optimal mental, emotional, physical and spiritual well-being.
 With my guidance, they gather information from their subconscious minds that helps them understand the roots of the issue they want to resolve.
 By disconnecting the impact of those earlier experiences, messages, and influences in their lives, they can eliminate the habit that resulted.
 They can next create a new, positive program that includes all the things they will do and enjoy by being free of the original issue.”

-“I had a college roommate whose brother joined us for a weekend visit, and he proclaimed he could hypnotize anyone,” explained Sadlier.
-“The junior hypnotist talked a friend of ours into participating.
-Our friend happened to be visually impaired since birth, and my roommate and I thought hypnosis only involved the use of a swinging pendulum.
-We thought if the friend couldn’t see a pendulum, he wouldn’t be hypnotized.
-After watching our friend get hypnotized, it blew my roommate and I away.
-I was so intrigued by that experience, but I back-burned it for 25 years while pursuing various life experiences.”
+“My college roommate’s brother joined us for a weekend visit and proclaimed he could hypnotize anyone!” explained Sadlier.
+“My roommate and I thought hypnosis only involved the use of a swinging pendulum.
+If our friend, who had been blind since birth, couldn’t see a pendulum, he wouldn’t be able to be hypnotized.
+He agreed to participate.
+The “hypnotist” talked our friend into hypnosis and gave him two post-hypnotic suggestions which he followed when fully conscious.
+My roommate and I had no idea how what happened – happened; it blew us away!
+I was intrigued by that experience, but back-burned it for twenty-seven years while pursuing various life experiences.”

 The time for a change officially started in 1991 when Sadlier completed his hypnosis training at the Ethical Hypnosis Training Center of Florida.
 He was granted hypnotherapist certification by The National Guild of Hypnotists, and he has been practicing hypnotherapy regularly since that time.
-Sadlier also holds the distinctions of board-certified hypnotherapist and complementary medical hypnotherapist through the National Guild of Hypnotists.
+Sadlier also holds the distinctions of board-certified hypnotherapist and complimentary medical hypnotherapist through the National Guild of Hypnotists.

 Sadlier’s area of focus is centered around a person’s subconscious reprogramming, and accessing the treasure trove of subconscious information during hypnosis to reframe limiting beliefs, resolve trauma, and optimize well-being.